Québec’s enviable record

 While all electricity generation creates GHG emissions, whether directly or indirectly, hydropower ranks as one of the lowest-emission generating options per kilowatthour produced.
 A hydropower plant with a reservoir in a northern area emits 10 grams of carbon dioxide (CO2) per kilowatthour produced, the same quantity as wind power.
 Solar power, generated via photovoltaic panels, emits four times more GHGs, and a coal-fired power plant produces 100 times more GHG emissions than a hydropower plant

-Because about 98% of its power is generated by renewables (counting all producers), Québec’s GHG emissions were in 2010 the lowest in Canada, at 10.3 metric tons per capita.
+Because more than 99% of its power is generated by renewables (counting all producers), Québec’s GHG emissions were in 2011 the lowest in Canada, at 10 metric tons per capita.

 GHGs and reservoirs: Low emissionsAll natural aquatic areas emit greenhouse gases.
 Similarly, Hydro-Québec’s northern reservoirs emit small quantities of GHGs.